Julow/Unexpected-Keyboard/doc/Custom-layouts.md

 The `<row>`...`</row>` pair encloses one row on the keyboard.
 It has only one optional property:
 * `height`: The height of the row: a positive floating-point value.

-A row's standard height is 1.0.
-The `height` property makes the row taller or shorter than the others.
-For example, if you define a 5-row keyboard but the top row has `height="0.7"`, then the keyboard's total height is 4.7 units.
+A row's default height is 1.0 (one quarter of the keyboard height specified on the Settings menu).
+The `height` property makes the row taller or shorter than this.
+For example, if you define a 5-row keyboard but one row has `height="0.7"`, then the keyboard's total height is 4.7 units.
+If the total is different from 4.0, the keyboard will be taller or shorter than that specified in Settings.

-You set the physical height of the complete keyboard in Settings as a percentage of the total height of the screen, which can be different between portrait and landscape.
-Unexpected Keyboard scales the "units" so all the rows fit in that alloted space.
-Thus, defining a shorter row gives space to the other rows.

 ## Key
 The `<key />` tag defines a key on the keyboard.
 Its position in the sequence of keys inside `<row>`...`</row>` indicates its position in the row from left to right.
 What the key does is defined by optional properties.